johndming/Dungeon-Odyssey/README.md

 # Dungeon-Odyssey
-# Click on the .CPP file to view the source code and click on the .exe to play the game.
+# Click the .CPP file to view the source code.
+# Click on the .exe to play the game.